T.H.E. Cat

-The series was co-sponsored by R.J.
-Reynolds (Winston) and Lever Brothers and was created by Harry Julian Fink.
+The series was co-sponsored by R. J. Reynolds (Winston) and Lever Brothers and was created by Harry Julian Fink.

-Robert Loggia starred as the title character, Thomas Hewitt Edward Cat.
-The series preceded the 1968–1970 ABC television series It Takes a Thief, which was also about a cat burglar who uses his skills for good.

 Synopsis

 Out of the night comes a man who saves lives at the risk of his own.
 Once a circus performer, an aerialist who refused the net.
 Once a cat burglar, a master among jewel thieves.
 Now a professional bodyguard.
 Primitive... savage... in love with danger.
 The Cat!

 The series' hero is a reformed thief who had served a prison term.
 Of Romani heritage, Cat is cast in the mold of famed private eye Peter Gunn.
 Like Gunn's waterfront bar Mother's, Cat operates out of Casa Del Gato (House of the Cat) in San Francisco, of which he is part owner.
 Thomas is a master of martial arts who uses his skills to stop antagonists in his pursuit of justice for the downtrodden.
 He always works on the side of the law, occasionally using his skills to benefit the local police.
 His police contact is Police Capt.
 McAllister, a man with one hand.
 R. G. Armstrong played McAllister in 12 episodes of the series.
 Cat is also a master gymnast and acrobatic artist who uses his skills to gain entry to places from which the police are barred by law.